Are you feeling really tired of changing your baby’s sheets every single morning because she always pees through her diaper at night?

-Note: If your baby is less than 12 months old, it is not recommended that your baby sleep with anything extra in the bed.
-If using an extra blanket, make sure that it is tight fitting and your baby can’t pull it up and wrap it around her head.
+Pro-Tip: If your baby is less than 12 months old, it is not recommended that your baby sleep with anything extra in the bed.
+If using an extra blanket or mattress pad, make sure that it is tight fitting or put it under the main sheet and your baby can’t pull it up and wrap it around their head.

-If you have an extra baby’s mattress, double up to save some time on overnight changings.
+If you have an extra crib mattress, double up to save some time on overnight changings.

 Mattress.
 Sheets.
 Mattress.
 Sheets.
 Baby.

 If your baby leaks through pajamas overnight, you can take off the extra mattress and already have a clean layer underneath for the rest of the night.

 3. Skip Bed Sheets or Pajamas for a While